 Brian PagePersonal Finance Teacher, Reading High School (Reading, Ohio)

 Today I did your lesson where the students debate on whether or not a college student should have a credit card.
 Not only did the students do a great job, they EXCEEDED my expectations.
 I had a moderator and then the other students were the audience.
 I felt REALLY proud when students from the audience started asking awesome questions which showed me they were engaged and really thinking about the topic.

 Lots of kids here are getting to take this class – and thanks to resources such as yours – they are working with current relevant authentic material.
-I love and the students love it too.
+I love it and the students love it too!

 LOVE the site.
 Keep up the great work!
 I can't describe how much our classes are enjoying the content.